tapfortap/Documentation/AndroidAPIDocumentation.md

 #### public void disbleAutoRollover()

 Stops ads a new ad from being downloaded and show approximately every 60 seconds.
 Only a call to [startShowinAds](public-void-startShowingAds) will cause a new ad to be downloaded and show.

+## BannerAdListener

+### public void bannerAdOnReceive(BannerAd bannerAd)

+Called when the BannerAds receives a new ad.

+**Parameters**

+  - _bannerAd_ - The banner ad which received a new ad.

+---

+### public void bannerAdOnFail(BannerAd bannerAd, String message, Throwable throwable)

+Called when the BannerAd fails to download or show a new ad.

+**Parameters**

+  - _bannerAd_ - The banner ad which failed
+  - _message_ - The summary of the reason for the failure
+  - _throwable_ - The exception that caused the failure.

+---

+###public void bannerAdOnTap(BannerAd bannerAd)

+Called when a user taps on an ad.

+**Parameters**

+  - _bannerAd_ - The banner ad which was tapped.